robbraxman/linux-gnome-catchmitm/README.md

 (C) Copyright Braxmobile Inc 2019 - GPL V3 License - Free Software

 This is an alpha stage dev project.
 Still lots of cleanup to do.
-Some settings are being added by hardcoding.
-Next step is to integrate with Libhandy and perhaps create a QT version.
+Next step is to integrate with Libhandy and a QT version.

-FOR UBUNTU
+FOR UBUNTU 18.04

+For Dev Environment:
-sudo snap install pycharm-community --classic

-sudo apt-get install python3-scapy
+sudo snap install pycharm-community --classic sudo apt-get install python3-pip

+For Required Python Modules:
-sudo apt-get install python3-pip

-sudo pip3 install dnspython

-sudo pip3 install psutil
+sudo apt-get install python3-scapy sudo pip3 install dnspython sudo pip3 install psutil

-had to modify wifi-device.conf for wlp1s0 (not yet automated)
+To run:

+sudo python3 catchmitm.py